microsoft/typespec/packages/cadl-vs/README.md

 Available variables:

-- `workspaceFolder`: Corespond to the root of your Visual Studio workspace.
+- `workspaceFolder`: Correspond to the root of your Visual Studio workspace.